 Gluten-Free Graham Crackers

 A close-up of a freshly made gluten-free s’more with a toasted marshmallow and chocolate between two homemade graham crackers.
 Several whole and broken graham crackers surround it on a white surface.

 Graham crackers have always been a special childhood treat for me, especially in classic s’mores.
-As a baker, I also love using them to make dessert crusts.
+As a baker, I also love using them to make dessert crusts, as I do in these gluten free s’mores cupcakes with marshmallow buttercream.
 But finding a good gluten-free version can be a challenge, so I set out to create an easy homemade recipe.
 Now, my kids can enjoy gluten-free graham crackers—and, most importantly, gluten-free s’mores—anytime they want!

+Gluten-Free Graham Crackers